Understanding Color Contrast In Photography In 10 Easy Ways

 1. Use Complimentary Color

-To understand color contrast in photography techniques, look at the above color wheel and check out the colors that are opposite to each other.
-They are completely different and yet complementing each other.
+To understand color contrast in photography techniques, look at the above color wheel and check out the colors that are opposite each other.
+They are completely different yet complement each other.

-Use the wheel to get familiar with color contrast in photography techniques.
-To start with, we recommend you go for a minimalistic approach.
-Just find the objects with complementary colors and you will be all set to get to capture a picture-perfect presentation.
+Use the wheel to familiarize yourself with color contrast in photography techniques.
+To start with, we recommend you take a minimalistic approach.
+Find objects with complementary colors, and you will be all set to capture a picture-perfect presentation.

-The above image clearly depicts the contrast of a yellow ball and the court.
-Similarly, if you are just starting out, look out for such day-to-day contrast, and start capturing them.
+The above image clearly depicts the contrast between a yellow ball and the court.
+Similarly, if you are just starting out, look out for such day-to-day contrasts and start capturing them.

 2. Understand the Dominant and Receding Colors

-Color contrast in photography techniques is about bringing two polar opposites together.
-You would be using warmer colors and cooler colors together.
-Hence you need to know a core fact about them.
+Color contrast in photography techniques involves combining two polar opposites.
+You would use warmer and cooler colors together.
+Hence, you need to know a core fact about them.

-Warmer colores like Red, yellow, orange, etc reach our eyes faster than the colder colors like blue, green, and purple.
-This means when you would be using them together, warmer colors would grab the attention and focus first.
+Warmer colors, like Red, yellow, orange, etc., reach our eyes faster than colder colors, like blue, green, and purple.
+This means that when used together, warmer colors grab the attention and focus first.

 3. Start with Two Colors in the Frame

-Understanding color contrast in photography techniques to its fullest takes time and experience.
-But in order to get your creative juices running, start with the two colors contrasting.
+Understanding color contrast in photography techniques to the fullest takes time and experience.
+But to get your creative juices running, start with two colors contrasting.
 Pick an object with a singular color and look out for the contrast.
 Do this several times and start exploring what works best for you.

 4. Do not Put in more than Three Colors